trevisanj/pyfant/README.md

 sudo python setup.py develop
 ```

-:notes: The above may not work, or work even if you don't have all the required
-Python packages installed.
-Please make sure you have all the packages below
+:notes: Please make sure you have all the packages below
 installed on your system.

 ## 2.3 Required Python packages